hpyproject/hpy/docs/porting-guide.rst

 In particular, when running on top of CPython, HPy will automatically provide a ``tp_dealloc`` which decrefs all the fields listed by ``tp_traverse``.

+See also, :ref:`dealloc`.

-Direct C API to HPy Mappings
+Direct C API to HPy mappings
 ----------------------------

 In many cases, migrating to HPy is as easy as just replacing a certain C API function by the appropriate HPy API function.
-The table :ref:`table-mapping` a mapping between C API and HPy API functions.
-You can just apply this mapping without being cautious because this is a generated mapping which HPy also uses internally in the :term:`CPython ABI` mode.
+Table :ref:`table-mapping` gives a mapping between C API and HPy API functions.
+This mapping is generated together with the code for the :term:`CPython ABI` mode, so it is correct.

 ..  _table-mapping: